Guide to buying diamond testers

 TECHNICAL TERMS / TERMINOLOGY

-Diamond can be natural crystals grown in the ground by nature (they take 2 to 3 billion years to grow) or synthetic (which takes a few weeks).
+Diamond can be natural crystals grown in the ground by nature (they take 2 to 3 billion years to grow) then mined, or synthetic crystals (which take a few weeks to grow).
 Synthetic diamonds are also known as lab-grown, lab-created or manmade.
+The 'rough' crystals are cut and polished for jewellery.

-Natural diamonds and synthetic diamonds are the same, they are the same physically, they are the same optically, diamond experts can't always not tell the difference by examining them them under a microscope.
+Natural diamonds and synthetic diamonds are the same, they are the same physically, they are the same optically, diamond experts can't always tell the difference, even when they examine them under a microscope.
+Natural diamonds are also know as mined.

-Synthetic Moissanite registers ‘diamond’ on all simple diamond testers.
+Synthetic Moissanite registers ‘diamond’ on all thermal conductivity diamond testers.
 It is not diamond.
+The Moissanite you find in jewellery is always synthetic.
 Read all about Moissanite.

 Simulant / imitation simply means ‘not diamond’.
 It might look like (simulate, imitate) diamond but it isn't.

 Imitation or fake?
-This has nothing to do with gemstones, it depends on the circumstances:
+These terms have nothing to do with gemstones, it depends on the circumstances:

-- You are looking for diamonds, you are not interested in anything else, ‘simulant’ means you think it looks like (simulates) diamond but it isn't, it's "non-diamond".
+- You are looking for diamonds, you are not interested in anything else, ‘simulant’ means you think it looks like (simulates) diamond but it isn't.

 - You have a brooch set with a white sapphire, your friends ask if it's diamond, you say no, it's white sapphire.
-It’s not a ‘fake’ and it's not a 'simulant' because you never thought it was diamond - it’s just white sapphire, because that’s what it is.
+It’s not a ‘fake’ and it's not an imitation (simulant), you never thought it was diamond - it’s just white sapphire, because that’s what it is.

 DO NOT CONFUSE "SIMULANT" and "FAKE" with "SYNTHETIC".